heizari/mecab_dict_fix/README.md

 # tdmelodic_userdict
 ### preprocess
-If you can not use tdmelodic, please refer [tdmelodic](https://github.com/PKSHATechnology-Research/tdmelodic)
+※If you can not use tdmelodic, please refer [tdmelodic](https://github.com/PKSHATechnology-Research/tdmelodic)
 ```
 vi `mecab-config --dicdir`/tdmelodic/dicrc
 ```